FahimJadid/Numnum-react-refresher/03 - Episode Three/Readme.md

   - Ans: Class components are ES6 classes.
 They extend from React.Component and can have state and lifecycle methods.
 We can use lifecycle methods to control what happens when each instance of a component is created, updated, or destroyed.
 We can also use lifecycle methods to perform actions like fetching data when a component is created or send an alert when a component is destroyed.
 We can also use lifecycle methods to perform actions like fetching data when a component is created or send an alert when a component is destroyed.
 We can also use lifecycle methods to perform actions like fetching data when a component is created or send an alert when a component is destroyed.

+- # Q: What is Component Composition?

+  - Ans: Component composition is a way to combine multiple components to create a new one.
+This allows us to reuse components in different places of our application.
+We can also use component composition to create components that are more complex and can be reused in other parts of our application.

+- # Q: What is cross site scripting attack?
+  - Ans: Cross-site scripting (XSS) is a type of security vulnerability typically found in web applications.
+XSS attacks enable attackers to inject client-side scripts into web pages viewed by other users.
+A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.
+Cross-site scripting carried out on websites accounted for roughly 84% of all security vulnerabilities documented by Symantec as of 2007.
+Their effect may range from a petty nuisance to a significant security risk, depending on the sensitivity of the data handled by the vulnerable site and the nature of any security mitigation implemented by the site's owner.

 # Let's start building our React application:

 ```sh